AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

     A (I + J) := P / 0;
     -- raised CONSTRAINT_ERROR : divide by zero

-Note that these runtime checks are costly, both in terms of program size and execution time.
-They do not come at zero cost and therefore, depending on the context, it may be appropriate to remove them if we can statically ensure that they can never be needed at runtime.
+These runtime checks are costly, both in terms of program size and execution time.
+It may be appropriate to remove them if we can statically ensure they aren't needed at runtime, in other words if we can prove that the condition tested for can never occur.

-This is where analysis using GNATprove can be used to demonstrate statically that none of these errors will ever occur at runtime.
-More precisely, GNATprove logically interprets the meaning of every instruction in the program.
-Using this interpretation, GNATprove generates a logical formula called verification condition for each possible check required for the validity of the code.
+This is where the analysis done by GNATprove comes in.
+It can be used to demonstrate statically that none of these errors can ever occur at runtime.
+Specifically, GNATprove logically interprets the meaning of every instruction in the program.
+Using this interpretation, GNATprove generates a logical formula called a *verification condition* for each check that would otherwise be required by the Ada (and hence SPARK) language.

 .. code-block:: ada